Luna-Jia/OBS-Widget/README.md

 # OBS-Widget
 ## Current Time Widget:
 ![Screenshot 2024-05-03 at 1 44 14 PM](https://github.com/Luna-Jia/OBS-Widget/assets/73403516/76814c69-55fe-4606-829d-eaae35ffab99)

+### Usage:

+1. Add a new browser source to your OBS scene.
+2. Set the URL of the browser source to: `https://www.luna-jia.com/clock.html`

 ## 🍅 Tomato Timer Widget for OBS:
 This is a tomato timer widget that you can use in your OBS (Open Broadcaster Software) scenes to display a countdown timer for study sessions and breaks.